By Tim Lambert

 Oil was discovered in 1967 and it soon became Ecuador's main export.
 Other exports are shrimps, bananas, coffee, cocoa and sugar.

 In the 1970s Ecuador’s economy prospered, mostly due to oil.
 However in the 1980s the price of oil fell dramatically.
 Ecuador was gripped by recession.
 There was also high inflation and high unemployment.
 Ecuador's economic problems continued in the 1990s and grew worse at the end of the decade with severe inflation.

 Jamil Mahaud was elected president in 1998 but under him the crisis grew worse.
 In January 2000 indigenous peoples led by the Confederacion de Nacionalidades Indigenas del Ecuador (CONAIE) joined with soldiers to remove Mahoud from power.
 He was replaced by the vice-president Gustavo Noboa.
 He soon proved to be a competent leader who ushered in a wave of reforms and under his rule recovery began.

 Meanwhile Ecuador fought an undeclared war with Peru over its border.
 The fighting began in 1995 and ended in 1998 when a peace treaty was signed.

-Like the rest of the world Ecuador suffered in the recession of 2009 but it soon recovered.
+In the early 21st century poverty in Ecuador declined.
 Today tourism is a fast growing industry in Ecuador.

 In 2006 Rafael Correa was elected president of Ecuador.
 He was re-elected in 2009 and 2013.
 Meanwhile in 2008 Ecuador adopted a new constitution.
 Today the population of Ecuador is 16 million although it is still heavily dependent on the oil industry.